croner-i-web/progression-framework/frameworks/engineering/quality.md

     content:
       - level: 1
         criteria:
-          - "Works as part of a squad and can self assign tasks"
+          - "Works as part of a team and can self assign tasks"
-          - "Delivers assigned tasks, working with a more senior squad or discipline member, and able to take feedback to improve their work"
+          - "Delivers assigned tasks, working with a more senior team or discipline member, and able to take feedback to improve their work"
           - "Attends planning meetings, inputting on improving quality early and can identify simple risks"
       - level: 2
         criteria:
         - "Delivers assigned tasks that meet expected criteria"
-        - "Works as part of a squad, focuses on tasks that contribute to squad goals"
+        - "Works as part of a team, focuses on tasks that contribute to team goals"
         - "Tries to unblock themselves first before seeking help"
         - "Manages their own time effectively, prioritises their workload well, on time for meetings, aware when blocking others and unblocks"
-        - "Contributes to a well functioning squad and discipline by picking ups tasks that need to be done to unblock.
+        - "Contributes to a well functioning team and discipline by picking ups tasks that need to be done to unblock.
 Pairs with others if unable to complete task alone"
         - "Solves small/medium problems"
       - level: 3
         criteria: